 But one of the biggest advantages of brick cladding is that they’re great insulators.
 This lets you save a lot on heating system bills during the winter, and air conditioning bills in the summer.
 In addition to that, they’re also very low maintenance.
 So you can just set them and forget all about it.

-If you’re someone that doesn’t really like the earthy and historic appeal of brick, stone, or timber cladding, then you should take a look at vinyl cladding.
+If you’re someone who doesn’t really like the earthy and historic appeal of brick, stone, or timber cladding, then you should take a look at vinyl cladding.

 One thing that makes Vinyl Cladding stand out from the other forms of cladding is its recyclability.